siddheshzz/shop/README.md

-# ProShop eCommerce Platform
+# Shop e-Commerce Platform

-> eCommerce application built with the MERN stack & Redux.
+> Built with the MERN stack & Redux for state management.

 ## Features